-With this setting, the call will be forwarded to 916504016636 if the call remains unanswered for 15 seconds.
+With this setting, if the call remains unanswered for 15 seconds, the call will be forwarded to 16504016636 a PSTN though available ARS routes.
 If the call is busy, the call will be forwarded to the extension 001's voicemail.